whiskyechobravo/kerko/docs/config-params.md

 Allowed values are:

-- `"endpoint"`: Define an internal link.
+- `"endpoint"`: Define an internal link (served by a Flask endpoint).
 - `"url"`: Define a link to an arbitrary URL.

 This parameter is **required** and has no default value.